As an Amazon Associate I earn from qualifying purchases.

-I found these at a dollar store, but I've also seen them priced economically at larger box stores, in their seasonal department during the summer.
+I find similar hanging baskets to these at a dollar store, but I've also seen them priced economically at larger box stores, in their seasonal department during the summer, or wait until they sell them at a deep discount in the fall.

 For this project, buy two wire hanging baskets the same size.
 The ones shown here are just under 30cm (12 inches) across - there are many sizes available, and many shapes.